 18. Taksim Square

 Taksim Square is a colorful and modern part of the city, located on the European side of Istanbul.
-It’s a main transportation hub surrounded by restaurants, hotels and shopping.
+The square is a main transportation hub surrounded by restaurants, hotels and shopping.
 I attempted to walk there from Galata Tower and then Iktal street.
 I thought I succeeded… but apparently, the square is an actual square and you’ll see the Old Tram make a legitimate stop there.
 Nevertheless, the neighborhood leading up to it has got a very funky, artsy and shopping vibe.
 Definitely an area to check out as one of Istanbul’s top attraction.

 Istanbul Museum Pass